 Then the joint contribution is

-When $\alpha^2<1/3$, from the figure \ref{double}, there are two joint contributions at the future and past intersection of the null boundaries of the WDW patch.
+When $\alpha^2<1/3$, from figure~\ref{double}, there are two joint contributions at the future and past intersection of the null boundaries of the WDW patch.
 So the full contribution is the sum of these two contributions.
-Recall the equation (\ref{eq:rmt}), we can get the time derivative of the total joint contribution
+Recalling (\ref{eq:rmt}), we can obtain the time derivative of the total joint contribution

 Here we keep $f(r)$ implicitly in order to simplify our equation.
 When $\alpha^2\geq1/3$, the future joint is replaced by a spacelike surface.
-Hence the joint contribution only comes from the past joint point $r=r_m^2$.
-The time derivative is the expression above evaluated at $r=r_m^2$ only.
+The joint contribution comes only from the past joint point $r=r_m^2$, and thus the time derivative is the expression above evaluated at $r=r_m^2$ only.

-In the joint term, there are free coefficients $\beta$ and $\Bar{\beta}$ which reflect the ambiguity of complexity that comes from the null boundary of the WDW patch.
-To eliminate this ambiguity and, as \cite{Lehner:2016vdi} proposed, ensure the reparametrization invariance of the null boundary, we can introduce a counterterm which has no effect on the variational principle\cite{Goto:2018iay}
+In the joint term, there are free coefficients $\beta$ and $\Bar{\beta}$ that reflect the ambiguity of complexity that comes from the null boundary of the WDW patch.
+To eliminate this ambiguity and, as \cite{Lehner:2016vdi} proposed, ensure the reparametrization invariance of the null boundary, we can introduce a counterterm that has no effect on the variational principle \cite{Goto:2018iay}

 With an appropriate choice of affine parameter $\lambda$, we can evaluate the counterterms such that the combined contribution of counterterms and joint term can be independent of $\beta$ and $\Bar{\beta}$.
-Following \cite{Goto:2018iay}, a suitable choice is $\lambda=r/\beta$, where $\beta$ is exactly the constant appeared before.
-The expansion $\Theta$,
+Following \cite{Goto:2018iay}, a suitable choice is $\lambda=r/\beta$, where $\beta$ is exactly the constant that appeared before.
+The expansion $\Theta$ is

 Then we can obtain the time derivative of the counterterm